JLCR/Deep_RL_Unity_Navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

 # Project 1: Navigation

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.

+Please take the time now to read the [research paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) that introduces the Deep Q-Learning algorithm.

 This environment is provided by Unity Machine Learning Agents (ML-Agents).
 This is an open-source plugin that enables games and simulations to serve as environments for training intelligent agents.